ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 Structured data refers to information that is organized in a clear, predefined format, typically in rows and columns, such as spreadsheets or relational databases.
 Examples include financial records, customer data, or sensor readings.
 This type of data is easier to analyze due to its well-defined schema and is often used in tasks like regression, classification, and forecasting.

 #### Examples of Structured Data:
-- Tabular data: Sales records, transaction logs, and demographic information.
+* :clipboard: Tabular data: Sales records, transaction logs, and demographic information.
-- Sensor data: IoT device readings, temperature logs, and machine performance metrics.
+* :thermometer: Sensor data: IoT device readings, temperature logs, and machine performance metrics.
-- Relational databases: Data stored in SQL or other database management systems.
+* :database: Relational databases: Data stored in SQL or other database management systems.

 ---